Captain-Levi-007/CTF_Writeups/TryHackMe/Hacker Holidays 2026/Overheard_at_Breakfast.md

 ![screenshot](../data/oab2.png)

-* It is a conversation between two people.
+* It is a conversation between two parties.
 They are talking about a social media account, and all we have is an email address.
 * Now we have to find the social media account associated with the email.
 * **Email:** `lambobytelotushotel@gmail.com`
 * There are lots of OSINT tools and online services available to do this task, but I am going to use a tool called **SpiderFoot**.
 It is available in the Kali Linux repositories.